kcorkan/committed-vs-delivered-v2/README.md

 - update loading masks
 - get rid of filter in upper left
 - add slider for planning window
+- add cache version for checking
+- update settings so that the histocial field follows the selected timebox

 ## Development Notes